mikependon/RepoDB/RepoDb.Docs/development-experience.md

 }
 ```

-Though you can as well force the complete Dapper-Like experience like below.
+Though, you can as well force the complete Dapper-Like experience like below.

 ```csharp
 using (var connection = new SqlConnection("Server=.;Database=TestDB;Integrated Security=SSPI;"))